jdevelop/feridian/feridian/trunk/docs/readme.txt

     learn how to use the API as fast as possible.

 work/ -- contains all the temporary working sources and classes when you run
     ANT.
-This is where ANT does all its dirty work.
+This is where ANT keeps all its dirty work.
 Running "ant clean" will remove this directory.
 This directory is a temporary working directory and is not packaged with the distribution.